-Through its instructional programs, the press introduces students to the graphic arts techniques and intellectual disciplines involved with the creation of books and related materials.
-They are encouraged to develop an appreciation of the book as a special kind of object that form can help reveal its content.
-In the History and Practice of Printing course, students learn typographic design and letterpress printing, as well as the historical aspects of printing and book production.
-Introduction to the Book Arts deals with printmaking techniques, bookbinding and paper decoration.
+- Through its instructional programs, the Press introduces students to the book and publication arts techniques and intellectual disciplines involved with the creation of books and other printed matter.
+Students are encouraged to develop an appreciation of the book as a special kind of object whose form can help reveal its contents.

 - Its instructional programs educate students about the economic and professional possibilities within, and related to, the field of book and publication arts.

 - The Black Rock Press is committed to advancing the art of the book.
 Offering an environment that is naturally conducive to a wide range of interdisciplinary and mixed media approaches, the Press fosters explorations, exchanges, and collaborations using both traditional and experimental methods.

 - Through our outreach projects, we educate students and the broader community about book arts as both a historical tradition and a contemporary artistic medium - while acknowledging the central role the book has played throughout history in the diffusion of knowledge and the development of civilization.

 - We look to collaborate with other individuals and departments on campus as well as in the greater community.
 We continue to collaborate with state, regional and national poets, writers and artists, while extending our exchanges to broader interdisciplinary works in the publication arts.

 - The Black Rock Press is a publishing entity focusing on the book as art, craft and concept.
 We aim to teach and publish a range of literary, visual, and experimental materials addressing the evolving nature of the book - striving to investigate the potential of the physical book in diverse environments.